kcp-dev/kcp/docs/content/concepts/terminology.md

 on top of kcp, you'll be required to build Kubernetes-like resources and APIs, think of CustomResourceDefinitions (CRDs) and controllers.
 The difference is that in some cases you might have to use a kcp-specific resources instead of regular Kubernetes resources to accomplish something.
-For example, to define your own resource that can be used across different logical clusters, you'll have to use `APIResourceSchema` resource instead of `CustomResourceDefinition`.
+For example, to define your own resource that can be used across different logical clusters, you'll have to use the `APIResourceSchema` resource instead of `CustomResourceDefinition`.

 As the kcp server is based on the Kubernetes API server, it provides very similar configuration options and uses etcd as its datastore, so if you have experience with operating Kubernetes, you can very easily apply it to kcp.